paulbastian/eudi-doc-architecture-and-reference-framework/docs/arf.md

 Wallet Solutions in the EUDI Wallet ecosystem.
 This means that the PID Providers are not obliged to issue a PID to any certified Wallet Instance upon the request of the User.
 Instead, they may decide to support only a single Wallet Solution, or a limited number of Wallet Solutions.
+In contrast, Attestation Providers are expected to support all compliant EUDI Wallets.

 #### 6.5.3 Wallet Instance activation